Changes to recycling 2017–2018

 All general waste is collected weekly as per the existing schedule.
 If you have any queries, see the frequently asked questions below or call the city on 9387 0921.

 Frequently asked questions

-Why is the city making changes to waste services?
+Why did the city make changes to waste services?

-The city is making changes to maximise cost efficiency, bring it in line with other Western Metropolitan Regional Councils and comply with the Australian Standards.
+The city made changes to maximise cost efficiency, bring it in line with other Western Metropolitan Regional Councils and comply with the Australian Standards.
 The decision to review the service was resolved in the ordinary council meeting on 25 October 2016.

 What are the Australian Standards?

 The Australian Standards have been created to enhance the nation’s economic efficiency, foster international competitiveness and contribute to community demand for a safe and sustainable environment.
 With regard to waste and recycling, the standards ensure that all waste, recycling and green waste bins have a set-colour lid to clearly define which items go in each bin.
 This system assists in better resource recycling and decreasing the amount of reusable items going to landfill.